Aksaim-mohamed-amin/portfolio_v2/README.md

-# 🌐 Aksaim Mohamed Amin — Portfolio
+# 🌐 Aksaim Mohamed Amin — Portfolio V2

-Welcome to the source code of my personal portfolio!
+Welcome to the source code of my personal portfolio version2 (Angular Version)!

 ## 👋 About Me